 Information For Media

-Journalists may use those devices in the Media Center of the Theodore Levin U.S. Courthouse in Detroit and designated areas at divisional courthouses in Ann Arbor, Bay City, Flint and Port Huron.
-(See application information below)
+Journalists may use laptops in the Media Center of the Theodore Levin U.S. Courthouse in Detroit and designated areas at divisional courthouses in Ann Arbor, Bay City, Flint and Port Huron.

 On rare occasions, a judge may authorize, by written notice to the United States Marshal, the use of recording equipment for investiture, ceremonial and naturalization proceedings.

-Application for Cell Phone Credentials
+Applying for Cell Phone Credentials [ + ]

 The Administrative Office of the United States Courts has developed the following publications to introduce the media to the federal judicial system: